 Chief justices can't always pick the thing for which they will be remembered.
-While Sir Frederick Jordan would be remembered for a brilliance shrouded by public not.
-Sir William Cullen, by most accounts a gentile equity type, appears to have been taken up by the botanists of the common law bar as eucalyptus cullenii, a species of ironbark.3
+While Sir Frederick Jordan would be remembered for a brilliance shrouded by public

 His first speech enlists Mozart and Confucius; his (so-far) midterm speech opens with an explanation of why the space shuttle program is confined by the width of two horses' backsides.